mckayav3/Financial-Planning-Tool/README.md

 Once the application is launched in Jupyter Lab you run through the code blocks to get your data.

-Once all the cell blocks for the Financial Planning With APIs and Simulations have been run you can make your analysis of the data.
+Once all the cell blocks for the Financial Planning with APIs and Simulations have been run you can make your analysis of the data.

 ---